uPortal-Project/uPortal/README.md

 Logging
 ---------------------------------------
-The /uportal-war/src/main/webapp/WEB-INF/log4j.properties Log4j configuration
-file will end up on the classpath for Commons Logging / log4j to find.
+The /uportal-war/src/main/resources/logback.xml Logback configuration file will end up on the classpath for Logback to find.
 You'll need to either change that configuration then run deploy-war.
-You can configure the logging level, where the file should be, or even choose a different logging approach (log via XML to a ChainSaw instance, say).
+You can configure the logging level, where the file should be, or even choose a different logging approach.

 Database configuration
 --------------------------------------